bd2kccd/ccd-annotations-cytoscape/README.md

 #### Cyjs File Format

-The CCD Annotations app adds two attributes to the cyjs file format.
-These additions allow the app to support annotation information and annotation-to-component associations, which is not provided by Cytoscape by default.
+The CCD Annotations app adds two attributes to the cyjs file format, both prefixed by **__CCD**.
+These additions allow the app to support additional annotation information and annotation-to-component associations, which is not provided by Cytoscape.

 The **__CCD_Annotations** attribute in the **data** attribute holds a list of all CCD Annotations that have been created on the network.
 Each CCD Annotation has four fields: